Go further.

 Answers.

-NOAA SNODAS (Snow Data Assimilation System) and Environment Canada HRDPS (High Resolution Deterministic Prediction System).
-The same government models used by avalanche centres and meteorological agencies.
+NOAA SNODAS (Snow Data Assimilation System) and Environment Canada HRDPS (High Resolution Deterministic Prediction System) — the same government weather and snow models that Canadian and US forecasters rely on.
 Updated daily.
+HRDPS data is provided under the Open Government Licence – Canada.

 No. Aventerra works fully as a standalone app.
-For the offline mesh safety features (group tracking without cell signal), you'll need a Meshtastic-compatible LoRa radio, starting at about $30.
-We recommend the LILYGO T-Beam V1.2.
+For the offline mesh safety features (group tracking without cell signal), you'll need a Meshtastic-compatible LoRa radio, starting at around $25 USD.
+We recommend the LILYGO T-Beam V1.2 (~$56 USD).

 Yes.
 Pro and Team users can download satellite maps, trails, and conditions for any region.
 The app works completely offline.
 LoRa mesh features work offline by design — they use radio, not internet.